English

 Take Action

-A forensic investigator saying,
+A forensic investigator saying, "Sometimes a question's as good as an answer.

 Are you still interested in becoming a forensic investigator?
 Check with your local law enforcement agency and discover what it would take to get into the field.
 Then, earn your credentials and start investigating!